timoast/Arabidopsis-TE-variants/AnalysisCode/README.md

 ## Code for running analyses on processed datasets

 ### TE insertion distribution
+**variants_per_accession.R**: Identify the number of true TE insertions and true TE deletions called for each accession in the population.
+**coverage_vs_variants.R**: Examine the relationship between sequencing depth of coverage and the number of TE variants found.
 **TE_insertion_distribution.R**: Find the minor allele frequency distribution, distribution of TE variant lengths, and the genomic distribution of TE insertions, TE deletions, rare variants and common variants.
-Find the frequency of TE variants occurring in different genomic features, such as genes, DHS sites, other TEs or pseudogenes.
-Compare rare variants and common variants, and compare TE insertions to TE deletions.
+**TE_genomic_features.Rmd**: Find the frequency of TE variants occurring in different genomic features, such as genes, DHS sites, other TEs, pseudogenes and intergenic regions.
 **kee_regions.R**: Checks for TEPAV enrichments in the KNOT-engaged elements, calculate p-values and plot results as a histogram and a table.
 **quadrana_overlap.sh**: Find the overlap between our set of TE variants and those found by Quadrana et al.
 **coverage_vs_variants.R**: Plot the number of variants found in each accession vs the sequencing depth of coverage for that accession.